gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

    equals the waypoint at the vertex sample).
-8. **Lookahead effect:** a fixture with a long fast segment and a late 90° Linear corner must have started decelerating when `R` reached `P`.
+8. **Lookahead effect:** a fixture with a long fast segment and a late 90° Linear corner must have started decelerating when `R` reached `P` (angle-change preparation).
 A planner that only sees the current block and does not sum `R` across micro-segments fails F10.
+F11: short open-path `R` caps speed without an error.
 9. **Time optimality (weak):** on a single long collinear segment from rest to rest, both modes match `calculate_ticks` of a FAS 1-D ramp within a few Δt.
 Overshoot wins on polylines where at